 About Me

 Dedicated journalist with an adaptability for local as well as international issues and a focus on analysis of protest and resistance movements.
-Litigation reporter at The Lawyer magazine.
+Head of School Excellence Scholar MA International Journalism at the University of Leeds.
+Formerly Litigation reporter at The Lawyer magazine.

 My recent work